Grapjas93/MSGV-Nuke-Camera-Animations-and-Effects/README.md

 # Nuke Camera Animations and Effects
 This is a mod for Metal Gear Solid: The Phantom Pain, [Snakebite](https://www.nexusmods.com/metalgearsolidvtpp/mods/106) is required to install.
+Check the [Nexus](https://www.nexusmods.com/metalgearsolidvtpp/mods/1575) page for more info.

 Takes care of the annoying camera highjacking and ugly camera effects during certain events, while you could much better use that time to look around to consider your next move.